 - It’s best to just assume that cars can’t see you, even if they have a clear line of sight.
 This is just part of driving defensively

 - Make sure you’ve had enough time to get familiar with your bike.
 You’ll be better able to judge if something is working improperly and you’ll get a better feel for your brakes and how your bike will handle in the rain

 Not as simple as it sounds

-If you or a loved one has been involved in a car accident, contact The Clardy Law Firm for help with getting the compensation you deserve.
+If you or a loved one has been involved in an accident related to motorcycle out of control, contact our Motorcycle Accident Lawyers, the Clardy Law Firm for help with getting the compensation you deserve.